AudioCommons/audiocommons.github.io/README.md

 Here it goes the post body using markdown syntax.
 ```

-And here is an example of an [existing news post](https://raw.githubusercontent.com/AudioCommons/audiocommons.github.io/master/_posts/2016-02-04-audiocommons-61st-aes.markdown).
+Here is an example of an [existing news post](https://raw.githubusercontent.com/AudioCommons/audiocommons.github.io/master/_posts/2016-02-04-audiocommons-61st-aes.markdown).
 Checkout [Github's markdown syntax guide](https://guides.github.com/features/mastering-markdown/) for examples on how to format text with markdown.

 Existing news entries can also be easily edited by navigating to the file with the Github web interface and clicking on **Edit this file** (i.e., the icon with a pencil).
+When changes are commited to the `master` branch the post will be automatically updated on the site.

 ### Posting in the "materials" section